-As with road safety, the influence of outdoor light at night on crime is mixed.
-Some of the same studies that looked at lighting and traffic/pedestrian safety also considered nighttime crime incidence.
-Certain studies reported crime reduction when lighting is added to outdoor spaces (371).
-Others find either a negative effect (372), no effect (373, 374), or mixed results (375).
+ing and traffic/pedestrian safety also considered nighttime crime incidence.
+Certain studies reported crime reduction when lighting is added to outdoor spaces (431, 432).
+Others find either a negative effect (433, 434), no effect (435, 436), or mixed results (437).

 Along the same lines as whether reducing roadway lighting leads to unsafe conditions, some studies ask if reducing street lighting increases crime.
-Limited research in the U.K. found no evident connection between part-night dimming of street lighting and any uptick in crime in the study areas (362).
+Limited research in the U.K. found no evident connection between part-night dimming of street lighting and any uptick in crime in the study areas (422).
 Like traffic and lighting studies, designing and conducting well-controlled experiments having to do with crime is difficult.

-The amount of light used in outdoor spaces at night may not reflect public expectations for feelings of safety and comfort (376, 377), and artificial light itself may influence the human perception of fear (378).
-In some cases, over-lighting can itself become the source of safety hazards (379).
-Some studies find diminishing returns in terms of the public perception of the safety of outdoor spaces at night as light levels increase (376) (Figure 9).
-However, properly designed lighting can reduce light pollution and save energy without compromising public feelings of safety in outdoor spaces at night (380, 381).
+The amount of light used in outdoor spaces at night may not reflect public expectations for feelings of safety and comfort (438, 439) (Figure 10), and artificial light itself may influence the human perception of fear (440).
+In some cases, over-lighting can itself become the source of safety hazards (441).
+Some studies find diminishing returns in terms of the public perception of the safety of outdoor spaces at night as light levels increase (Figure 10) (438).
+However, properly designed lighting can reduce light pollution and save energy without compromising public feelings of safety in outdoor spaces at night (442, 443).
+Comprehensive strategies that do not focus solely on illumination levels may in fact yield the best results (444).